 Many fitness gurus are bashing vegans and vegan diets, claiming that plants aren’t as rich in protein as meat, dairy and eggs.

-Studies who you need as little as 0.6 to 0.8 grams of protein per pound of bodyweight.
+Studies show you need around 0.8 grams of protein per pound of bodyweight.
 For example, a 180-pound person needs 108 to 144 grams.
 Those numbers are more achievable with a whole food, plant-based diet.
 High protein foods include soy, lentils, black beans (and other beans), nuts, seeds and peanut butter.

 I’ve been following the P90X and P90X3 programs while on a plant-based diet.
 I haven’t noticed any slowdown in terms of performance or muscle development.
 In fact, some people even notice an acceleration in their gains when they eat more nutritiously.